Bruce Springsteen

-Bruce Frederick Joseph Springsteen (born September 23, 1949) is an American singer and songwriter.
-He has released 21 studio albums during a career spanning six decades, most of which feature his backing band, the E Street Band.
-He is an originator of heartland rock, a genre combining mainstream rock music with poetic and socially conscious lyrics that tell a narrative about working-class American life.
-Nicknamed "The Boss", he is known for his lyrics and energetic concerts, with performances that can last more than four hours.
+Bruce Frederick Joseph Springsteen (born September 23, 1949) is an American singer, songwriter, and guitarist.
+Nicknamed "the Boss", Springsteen has released 21 studio albums spanning six decades; most of his albums feature the E Street Band, his backing band since 1972.
+Springsteen is a pioneer of heartland rock, combining commercially successful rock with poetic, socially conscious lyrics that reflect working class American life.
+He is known for his energetic concerts, some of which last more than four hours.

-Springsteen released his first two albums, Greetings from Asbury Park, N.J. and The Wild, the Innocent & the E Street Shuffle, in 1973; neither earned him a large audience.
-He then changed his style and achieved worldwide popularity with Born to Run (1975).
-This was followed by Darkness on the Edge of Town (1978) and The River (1980), which topped the Billboard 200 chart.
-After the solo album Nebraska (1982), he reunited with his E Street Band for Born in the U.S.A.
-(1984), which became his most commercially successful album and one of the best-selling albums of all time.
-Seven of its singles reached the top 10 of the Billboard Hot 100, including the title track.
+Springsteen released his first two albums, Greetings from Asbury Park, N.J. and The Wild, the Innocent & the E Street Shuffle, in 1973.
+Although both were well received by critics, neither earned him a large audience.
+He changed his style and achieved worldwide popularity with Born to Run (1975).
+Springsteen followed with Darkness on the Edge of Town (1978) and The River (1980), Springsteen's first album to top the Billboard 200 chart.
+After the solo acoustic album Nebraska (1982), he recorded Born in the U.S.A.
+(1984) with the E Street Band, which became his most commercially successful album and the 23rd-best selling album ever as of 2024.
+All seven singles from Born in the U.S.A. reached the Top 10 of the Billboard Hot 100, including the title track.
 Springsteen mostly hired session musicians for the recording of his next three albums, Tunnel of Love (1987), Human Touch (1992), and Lucky Town (1992).
-He reassembled the E Street Band for Greatest Hits (1995), then recorded the acoustic album The Ghost of Tom Joad (1995) and the EP Blood Brothers (1996).
+He reassembled the E Street Band for Greatest Hits (1995), and recorded the acoustic album The Ghost of Tom Joad (1995) and the EP Blood Brothers (1996) solo.